DDriggs00/mavlinkinterface/readme.md

 ### Arguments
 brightness (integer):
-An integer from 0 to 100, representing the percent brightness of the lights.
+: An integer from 0 to 100, representing the percent brightness of the lights.

 ### Return Values:
 Returns a string.
 Upon success, returns "Success"
-Upon Failure, returns theaa reason for failure.
+Upon Failure, returns the reason for failure.

 ### Examples
 ```py